-Cochran's management, technical, strategy, and operational experiences span both the government and private sectors over his 30+ year technology and 20+ year cyber security career, working in startups and for industry leaders like Compaq/HP, Microsoft, and the U.S. Department of Defense.
-His multi-disciplinary expertise in network and systems engineering, software engineering, security architecture, compliance, strategy, security operations, and military cyber operations are directly relevant and impactful to PNNL’s cyber research, operations, and mission focus areas.
+Cochran's management, technical, strategy, and operational experiences span both government and private sector over his 30+ year technology and 25+ year cybersecurity career, working in startups and for industry leaders like Compaq/HP, Microsoft, and the U.S. Department of Defense.
+His multidisciplinary expertise and background in network and systems engineering, software engineering, security architecture, compliance, strategy, security operations, and military cyber operations are directly relevant and impactful to PNNL’s cyber research, operations, and mission focus areas.

-Culminating a 27-year U.S. Air Force career in 2011, Jerry retired as a Chief Master Sergeant (E9), senior enlisted manager of the 262nd Network Warfare Squadron (now 262ndCyberspace Operations Squadron) where he also served as a network warfare technical lead, conducting cyber operations around the world.
-Deployed to locations worldwide throughout his service career, Cochran was initially a radar systems technician until cross training in the 1990s to become an early thought leader in military network warfare doctrine and mission capabilities.
-He was part of an eight-member team that established the first network warfare squadron in the U.S. Air Force where he led the development of key mission capabilities in network security assessments, red teaming, and industrial control systems security.
+Culminating a 27-year United States Air Force (USAF) career in 2011, Cochran retired as a Chief Master Sergeant (E9), senior enlisted manager of the 262nd NWS where he also served as a network warfare technical lead, conducting cyber operations around the world.
+Deployed to locations worldwide throughout his service career, he was initially a radar systems technician, until cross training in the 1990s to become an early thought leader in military network warfare doctrine and mission capabilities.
+He was part of an eight-member team that established the first network warfare squadron in the USAF, where he led the development of key mission capabilities in network security assessments/red teaming and industrial control systems security.

 Cochran has also authored various technical works, including over 200 electronic and print articles and two books for publication.
 He is a US patent holder for invention in cybersecurity.
 He holds a BS in engineering and technology management, an AS in electronics technology, and an AS in information systems technology.
 Cochran also currently holds the Certified Information Systems Security Professional (CISSP) and Certified Information Security Manager (CISM) certifications.